 Note: The statement of Actuarial Assumptions should set forth the particular procedures used to determine this value.

 A-6.
-Unfunded Actuarial Accrued Liability, Unfunded Actuarial Liability, Unfunded Actuarial Reserve
+Unfunded Actuarial Accrued Liability, Unfunded Actuarial Liability, Unfunded Accrued Liability, or Unfunded Actuarial Reserve

 The excess of the Actuarial Accrued Liability over the Actuarial Value of Assets.